 Some of my favorite memories are in Hawaii.
 It is absolute paradise in every sense—rich in culture, stunningly beautiful, and loaded with amazing produce.

 To save time, I also purchased Love Beets Cooked Beets.
 They can be found in many U.S. grocery stores in the produce section.
-If you have trouble finding them or want to use fresh beets, you can steam them for this recipe.
-If you choose to steam them, make sure to allow them time to completely cool down before incorporating into this beet poke bowl recipe.
+If you have trouble finding them or want to use fresh beets, you can roast or steam them.
+Just make sure to allow them time to completely cool down before incorporating into this beet poke bowl recipe.
 They taste best very cold.

 Vegan Poke Dressing:

 ¼ cup reduced sodium soy sauce (OR gluten free tamari)